Questions that you may have about the SSSP Annual Meeting…. but are too embarrassed to ask

 Although presenting an academic paper can invoke anxiety in even the most seasoned scholar, you will find SSSP to be a very hospitable environment while at the same time a place to obtain indispensable feedback from colleagues and experts in the field.
 SSSP encourages presenters to prepare their presentations for a heterogeneous audience that could include those who are visually or hearing impaired as well as individuals whose primary language is not English.
-A free option for in-person or virtual sessions is Google Slides which includes a closed captioning tool.
+A free option is Google Slides which includes a closed captioning tool.

 In addition to presenting papers, you have the opportunity to serve in other roles in annual meeting sessions.
 Consider serving as an organizer, presider, or discussant.
 See descriptions below:

 Organizer: If you wish to organize a session for the following year’s annual meeting, the brainstorming process usually begins in divisional meetings held virtually before the annual meeting or held during the annual meeting.
 If you cannot attend the divisional meetings, you may also submit your session theme to a Division Chair prior to the annual meeting.
 Organizers are encouraged to present themes that are broad enough to invite participation yet specific enough to provide the foundation for a meaningful conversation to occur in the session.
 After the Call for Papers submission deadline has passed, you will also be involved with selecting papers for your session.